mapbox/batfish/README.md

 You can also include stylesheets referenced by URL using the [`externalStylesheets`] configuration option.

-When necessary, you can include page-specific CSS without adding it to the sitewide stylesheet.
-Instructions for this can be found in ["Page-specific CSS"].

 ## Document `<head>`

 **Use [react-helmet] to add things your document `<head>`.**